 Qi (pronounced “chee”) is like your body’s internal battery.
 A fundamental precept of traditional Chinese medicine, the word translates roughly to “life force” or “vital energy.”

-Exercise is at the top of the list of ancient lifestyle habits that confer health benefits.
-But there are a number of other deeply restorative habits that are (or are becoming) widely available.
-I encourage you to explore these options to find ones that suit you and your lifestyle and provide the type of healing you need.
+Exercise is at the top of the list of ancient lifestyle habits that confer health benefits, but there are a number of other deeply restorative habits that are (or are becoming) widely available.
+Explore these options to find ones that suit you and your lifestyle and provide the type of healing you need.

 The word yoga was first mentioned in the oldest sacred text of India, the Rig Veda.
 The fact that it is enormously popular today attests to its effectiveness.
-I’m a fan of this contemplative movement practice because it’s exercise with an intentional side.
+This contemplative movement practice is exercise with an intentional side.